iamjoshk/ha_ddp2wled/README.md

 # HA DDP2WLED — DDP Sender for WLED

+This started as a fork of https://github.com/ApolloAutomation/PixelMagicTool but I was not satisfied with the result of the image.
+I found https://github.com/zak-45/WLEDVideoSync and leveraged that instead.

 ## What it does
 - Loads an image from a URL or local path